WDD 130: Web Fundamentals

 2. Add two folders within this wwr folder per course naming conventions to contain the images, "images", and the stylesheet, "styles".

-Do not be confused that you already have a root level folders also named images and styles.
-These are just for your rafting website project and are contained with the wwr project folder.
+Do not be confused that you already have root level folders named images and styles.
+The new folders are for your rafting website project and are contained within the wwr project folder.

 3. Add a file named "about.html" in the wwr directory.